Need Help? Give us a call.

 Again, the salary and compensation part of the founders’ agreement is pretty basic—but incredibly important.
 Noticing the trend?
 We tend to overlook discussing these fundamentals when the entrepreneurial gears are spinning, but writing up a founders’ agreement forces us to address these topics… And clear up any mismatched expectations everyone could be bringing to the table.

 It’s up to you how in-depth you want to go.
 You can create a thorough compensation plan that accounts for future growth, or you could just deal with present circumstances.
 Either way, setting a baseline will help you avoid unpleasant surprises.

 Plus, this isn’t a bad place to consider figuring out how co-founders can use company money (or not!), whether they can own stock in the competition (and how much, if so?), and who approves investments or debt (and what the processes are).

-Finally, a founders’ agreement should go over the circumstances of termination: what happens when a co-founder has been consistently underperforming, and needs to be let go?
+Finally, a founders’ agreement should go over the circumstances of exit: what happens when a co-founder has been consistently underperforming, and needs to be let go?
 What if a co-founder voluntarily wants to leave the company?